 You can also seek out private investors such as venture capitalists but you’ll need to have a cracking business idea and guaranteed return before they’ll even look at you.
 Similarly, there’s crowdfunding where funds come from hundreds or thousands of micro-investors.
 You won’t have to pay the money back, but it’s become a fine art to actually get your new idea seen, let alone funded.

 Bartercard offers easy finance which is ideally suited to start-ups.
-Bartercard members have access to an interest-free line of credit.
-Yep, interest-free!
+Bartercard members have access to an advance on trade dollar sales.
 This can cover many of your start-up expenses and free up your cash.

 Learn from the experts